rachelallyson/stratum-event-counter-plugin/PHILOSOPHY.md

 4. **Is this appropriate for development/testing?** - Scope limitation
 5. **Does this follow established patterns?** - Consistency principle
 6. **Does this enable accurate comparisons?** - Data integrity principle
+7. **Does this work across environments?** - Cross-environment compatibility
+8. **Does this align with Stratum patterns?** - Framework integration

 ## 🔮 **Future Considerations**